 Perioral Dermatitis: Some hydrocortisone creams create a rash around the mouth, referred to as perioral dermatitis.
-This condition presents itself as tiny blisters, commonly found around the nose and mouth, but can extend up to the chin, and once you have this skin condition it can be very difficult to treat.
+This condition presents itself as tiny blisters, commonly found around the nose and mouth, but can extend up to the chin, and once you have this skin condition, it can be complicated to treat.

 Steroid atrophy: This is where topically-applied cortisone medicines, even low-potency ones, will eventually thin out the skin.
 It is possible to reverse the damage done in the short term, but thinning can become permanent if used over a long period of time.